Game 2 Box Score

 The Wildcats didn’t flinch.
 Linfield responded with 11 unanswered runs over the next three innings.

-Prestianni gave the Wildcats their initial lead in the first with a single up the middle that scored Megan Wallo (Sr., Aloha, Ore.) from third base.
+Prestianni gave the Wildcats their initial lead in the first with a single up the middle that scored Megan Wallo from third base.
 Garcia then belted the first pitch she faced over the left-field fence, a three-run cannonball that put Linfield in control 4-0.

 Watson added a final exclamation point to the lopsided victory, clubbing a two-run homer in the fifth.

-Karina Paavola (Jr., Kelso, Wash.), the Wildcats starter, threw the game’s first three innings then turned it over to freshman reliever Maddy Dunn (Fr., Lake Oswego, Ore.).
+Karina Paavola (Sr., Kelso, Wash.), the Wildcats starter, threw the game’s first three innings then turned it over to freshman reliever Maddy Dunn (Soph., Lake Oswego, Ore.).
 Paavola (13-2) struck out three Bearcats while giving up four walks and three hits.
 Dunn fanned four of the seven batters she faced, conceding a single hit and no walks.

 Victoria Bradshaw, the WU starter, lasted just two innings.
 Allowing 10 hits, 11 runs and three walks, Bradshaw was tagged with the loss, falling to 4-4.